Symplectic embeddings from concave toric domains into convex ones: Appendix (by Keon Choi and Daniel Cristofaro-Gardiner): The geometric meaning of ECH capacities of convex domains

 \end{theorem}

 Note that it follows from the Monotonicity and Scaling axioms that $c_k(X_{\Omega})=c_k(\op{int}(X_{\Omega}))$ for any convex toric domain $X_{\Omega}$.
 Note also that even when $\Omega$ is not rational, the above formula still makes sense, see \cite[Rmk.
 1.6]{concave}.
+For the formula for the ECH capacities of a ball, see Example~\ref{ex:ellipsoidexample}.